murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 	- Overcome an obstacle, such as a locked door or a trap
 	- Fight monsters or bad guys
 3. Once everyone has declared their activity, all activities resolve simultaneously.
-4. The GM determines whether there is a trigger to roll the Event Die on this Cycle, and resolves the outcome.
+4. The GM determines whether there is a trigger to roll the **Dungeon Event Die** on this Cycle, and resolves the outcome.
 5. Any resources are checked against their duration and inventory is updated, and the Cycle repeats.

+A Dungeon Cycle takes an unspecified amount of time, but for purposes of time-keeping one Cycle is considered to last for 10 minutes.

-### The Event Die
+### The Dungeon Event Die
-When the characters move through the Dungeon, they might attract attention or cause the dungeon to change in some way.
-The Event Die is a tool for the GM to determine when and how these dynamics change.
+When the characters move through the Dungeon, they might attract unwanted attention or cause the dungeon to change in some way.
+The **Dungeon Event Die** is a tool for the GM to determine when and how these dynamics change.

-The GM rolls the Event Die when the party draws attention to themselves, such as:
+The GM rolls the Dungeon Event Die when the party draws attention to themselves, such as:
-- Characters travel to a new location
+- They travel to a new location
-- Characters traverse a sequence of previously explored locations
+- They traverse a sequence of previously explored locations
-- Characters linger in an unsafe location
+- They linger for longer than a Cycle in an unsafe location
-- Characters rest in an unsafe location
+- They rest in an unsafe location
-- Characters make a disturbance or cause a ruckus
+- They make a disturbance or otheriwse cause a ruckus

-The Event Die starts as a *d12*.
-If the party's actions creates unrest and disturbances in the dungeon, the Event Die steps down (so from *d12* to *d10*, or from *d8* to *d6*) to a minimum of *d4*.
-Additionally, the Event Die steps down every time the party encounters a Wandering Encounter.
-Laying low in a safe location can result in the Event Die stepping up again to a maximum of *d12*.
+The Dungeon Event Die starts as a *d12*.
+If the party's actions creates unusual unrest or disturbances in the dungeon, the die steps down in size (so from *d12* to *d10*, or from *d8* to *d6*) to a minimum of *d4*.
+Laying low in a safe location for a few Cycles can result in the Event Die stepping up again to a maximum of *d12*.

-On a result of 1-3 on the Event Die, something happens in response to the party's presence.
+On a result of 1-3 on the Dungeon Event Die, something happens in response to the party's presence.
 A result of 4 or higher means the party is safe, for now.

 | Event Die | Outcome                                                                                                                                                                                        |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |